SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

         // bad - member names include duplication of type, and use an unnecessary 'k' prefix }

 *Rationale: The enum members above lead to unnecessary duplication when written in full.
-Planet.Earth is much more readable than Planet.kPlanetEarth, say.*
+Planet.Earth is much more readable than Planet.kPlanetEarth, say.
+This is also consistent with how we are importing Cocoa enum member names.*

 Enumeration members should be listed on a single line where the list is short enough to fit on one line, as long as they do not have raw values.
 This is also acceptable in the case where they have a raw value that is an automatically-incrementing integer.
 This approach is particularly appropriate if the enum members have a natural reading order::